f5devcentral/f5-agility-labs-nginx/docs/class15/lab1/lab1.rst

 ~~~~~~~~~~

 ``Processors`` are the available processors that have been enabled to be
 used by AIGW.
-They are applied to incoming and reponse requests using
+They are applied to incoming and response requests using
 ``profiles``.
 Different processors can be used for different use cases.
 For example, a processors can look for **prompt injection** attacks
 while others can inspect requests for **pii** data.
 You can also apply